keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 See [example [EX014]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/014-skip-flatten-nested).

 {% comment %}
-Un-comment this when this is fixed: https://github.com/keboola/generic-extractor/issues/59
+TODO: Un-comment this when this is fixed: https://github.com/keboola/generic-extractor/issues/59

 ### Skip Boolean conversion
 If you have an API response like this: